Marta had planned to go,

 Alli and Josie did not buy pea seeds or pea note-cards

-and headed back to the car and headed home
+deciding they'd had enough and headed back to the car and headed home

 in Josie's car with Allie directing